uDEVOPS2020/Anomaly-Detection-and-Root-Cause-Analysis-of-Microservices-Energy-Consumption/README.md

 # Anomaly Detection and Root Cause Analysis of Microservices Energy Consumption
 This repository is a companion page for the following publication:
 > Maximilian Stefan Floroiu, Stefano Russo, Luca Giamattei, Antonio Guerriero, Ivano Malavolta, Roberto Pietrantuono.
 Anomaly Detection and Root Cause Analysis of Microservices Energy Consumption.
-Proceedings of the 2025 IEEE INTERNATIONAL CONFERENCE ON WEB SERVICES.
+Proceedings of the 2024 IEEE International Conference on Web Services (ICWS), 2024.

 ## Experiment phases and their documentation